 - When did puberty start for both parents?

 - Are there any patterns in your child’s growth?

 - What’s your child’s normal diet?

 Your doctor may order medical tests if they suspect a medical condition.
 These tests can include:

 - an X-ray of the growth plates in the left hand to check that your child’s growth corresponds to their age

 - a screening for GHD

-- a complete blood count (CBD) to check for any blood diseases
+- a complete blood count (CBC) to check for abnormalities in red blood cells

 - a DNA analysis to check for Turner syndrome in girls and other genetic diseases